BDO Sir Henare Ngata Scholarship

 Other criteria that is not essential, but will help you stand out:

-• Demonstrated leadership in any area of your life, such as education, community or extra curricula activities
+• Demonstrated leadership in any area of your life, such as education, community or extra curricular activities

 • Demonstrated involvement in your community